 - 4.8.1.
 Withhold, impede, or confound information relevant to the Board's informed accomplishment of its job. - 4.8.1.1.
 Neglect to submit monitoring data required by the Board in Board-Management Delegation policy "Monitoring CEO Performance" in a timely, accurate and understandable fashion, directly addressing provisions of Board policies being monitored, and including CEO interpretations consistent with Board- Management Delegation policy "Delegation to the CEO," as well as relevant data. - 4.8.1.2.
 Allow the Board to be unaware of any actual or anticipated noncompliance with any Ends or Executive Limitations policy, regardless of the Board's monitoring schedule. - 4.8.1.3.
 Allow the Board to be without decision information required periodically by the Board or let the Board be unaware of relevant trends. - 4.8.1.4.
+Allow the Board to be without decision information or professional advice required periodically by the Board or let the Board be unaware of relevant trends.

-Present information to the Board in overly complex or lengthy forms or in a form that fails to differentiate between monitoring information and decision preparation information. - 4.8.1.5.
-Let the Board be unaware of any incidental information it requires including anticipated media coverage, threatened or pending lawsuits and material internal changes.
+- 4.8.1.5.
+Present information to the Board in overly complex or lengthy forms or in a form that fails to differentiate between monitoring information and decision preparation information. - 4.8.1.6.
+Let the Board be unaware of any incidental information it requires including anticipated media coverage, threatened or pending lawsuits and material internal changes. - 4.8.1.7 Let the Board be unaware of financial variances of actual results from budgeted results at least twice a year, and material changes to the financial condition of Nordiq Canada, or material deviation from the Budget or Business Plan. - 4.8.2.

-- 4.8.2.
 Let the Board be unaware if, in the CEO's opinion, the Board is not in compliance with its own policies on Governance Process and Board-CEO Linkage, particularly in the case of Board behaviour that is detrimental to the work relationship between the Board and the CEO. - 4.8.3.
 Withhold from the Board and its processes logistical and clerical assistance. - 4.8.3.1.
 Allow the Board to be deprived of a workable, user- friendly mechanism for official Board, officer, or committee communications. - 4.8.3.2.
 Allow the Board to be deprived of appropriate settings and arrangements for Board and committee meetings. - 4.8.4.
 Impede the Board's holism, misrepresent its processes and role, or impede its lawful obligations. - 4.8.4.1.
-Deal with the Board in a way that favours or privileges certain Board members over others except when: (a) fulfilling individual requests for information or (b) responding to officers or committees with respect to duties charged to them by the Board. - 4.8.4.2.
+Deal with the Board in a way that favours or privileges certain Board members over others except when: (a) fulfilling individual requests for information or (b) responding to officers or committees with respect to duties charged to them by the Board.

+4.8.4.2.
 Allow the Board to do its work without the necessary items on its required approvals agenda.
 Necessary items are those decisions delegated to the CEO yet required by law, regulation, or contract to be Board- approved, along with applicable monitoring information.